Summer 2026 Bookbinding

-Various options for making folded artist’s books will be presented and the group may decide to focus on particular techniques.
+Workshop #2: Options for folded artist’s books will be presented and the group may decide to focus on particular techniques.
 Participants are encouraged to bring visual materials to work with or collect them onsite.
-A photocopier may be used to create pages or acetates for blueprinting.
 Sewing and gluing will be simple and appropriate for those without binding experience, while more complex approaches can be selected by those looking to develop more advanced skills.

 At a one-day workshop in January, with 5 of us at the Sydenham Library, we went through the process of folding, gluing and trimming the binding which has no sewing, which opens up flat and can use a variety of materials for the spine and the board covers.
 The binding is attributed to American master binder Tim Ely.
 Peter learned boxmaking and gold leafing from Tim in workshops and boxmaking is high on the wishlist for this summer’s binding adventures.